 Schedule: Tuesday, Thursday, Friday, 5PM – 8:30PM

-Price: There is standard and premiere seating for the buffet luau and there is also The Plantations Owners evening package.
+Price: There is standard and premiere seating for the buffet luau and there is also the Manor House Experience evening package (with 4 course meal but without Open bar before the show, Hawaiian Style Buffet, and Open Bar of Dinner).
 Prices listed are pre-tax and fees.

 Main performance features: